MeTheHan/privacy-policy/README.md

 9. Contact Information

-For privacy-related questions, contact:
-Email: metehanakin019@gmail.com
-YouTube Channel: youtube.com/@MTechnoW
+For privacy-related questions, contact from this YouTube Channel: youtube.com/@MTechnoW